5 die with fever, cold related problems in Cumilla | The Asian Age Online, Bangladesh

-Five people died from fever and cold-related problems at Comilla Medical College Hospital in the last 24 hours till Friday morning.
+Five people suffering from fever and cold-related problems, died at Comilla Medical College Hospital in the last 24 hours till Sunday morning.

-Besides, 13 people, including five women, were undergoing treatment at the ICU of the hospital, she said.
+Besides, 14 people, including seven women, were undergoing treatment at the ICU of the hospital, she said.

-According to the Civil Surgeon office, 47 more people tested positive for Covid-19 in the district in the last 24 hours, bringing the tally to 5,077.
+According to the Civil Surgeon's office, 65 more people tested positive for Covid-19 in the district in the last 24 hours, bringing the tally to 5,173.

 Leave Your Comments